 Your company’s website is often your first opportunity to make a good impression on new global audiences.
-By following some key website localization best practices, you can ensure that your message resonates with potential new customers and that your company is set up to successfully meet its globalization goals.
+By following key website localization best practices, you can ensure that your message resonates with potential new customers and that your company is set up to meet global growth goals successfully.

-Why you need website localization to succeed worldwide
+Why you need website localization services to succeed worldwide

 Website localization delivers powerful benefits for your business that can help drive long-term growth.
 A localized website with high-quality content allows you to: